 Computing fundamentals will be assessed in two examinations which will be taken in the summer of the final year of the course.
 The theory exams are each worth 50% of the final grade.

-Computer Science GCSE is one of the few subjects to have only one tier of entry at GCSE.
-This means that they can get the highest possible grade.
+Computer Science GCSE is a subject with only one tier of entry at GCSE.
+This means that all candidates can get the highest possible grade.
 All grades (9 to 1) are available to all students.